nimbly/proof

 Custom signers

-If you would like to implement your own custom signing solution, a Nimbly\Proof\SignerInterface is provided and can be passed into the Proof constructor.
+If you would like to implement your own custom signing solution, a Nimbly\Proof\SignerInterface is provided.
+Simply implement this interface with your own solution and pass into the Proof constructor.

 PSR-15 Middleware